jimniels/blog/src/client/posts/2021-07-06-theme-color-in-css.md

 What if these style controls were defined in CSS rather than HTML?
 This wouldn’t get around the problem of having the information available in the first network request—though you could, conceivably, recommend developers put it in a `<style>` tag in the head of the document.

 The purist in me wants to speculate on what a CSS API would look like.
-Granted I don’t understand any of the context and constraints browser vendors deal with on this problem—but if you use “CSS is where stylistic control is handled _first_” as the guiding principle, it’s fun to think about what that could look like.
+Granted I don’t understand any of the context and constraints browser vendors deal with on this problem—but with “CSS is where stylistic control is handled first” as the guiding principle, it’s fun to think about what that could look like.

 ### Keep the Same API, But Maninpulate HTML in CSS?